drdragon79/infosec-stuff/Active Directory/AD Concepts/NetNTLM.md

 > And the NTLM response is also knows as the NTLM Hash (NetNTLM Hash) and it depends on the version of NTLM Protocol.

 ### NTLMv1 (NetNTLMv1)
-- In NTLMv1, the NTLM response to the challenge is calcualted by encrypting the challenge with user's NT Hash using DES algorithm.
+- In NTLMv1, the NTLM response to the challenge is calculated by encrypting the challenge with user's NT Hash using DES algorithm.
 - The session key is also encrypted using the DES algorithm.

 ### NTLMv2 (NetNTLMv2)